edgepointlearning/edgepointlearning.com/src/collections/blog/2021/2021-04-28-cognitive-load-theory-and-learning.md

 But, if there are too many facts delivered without focus on how to integrate them into their schema, employees become frustrated and [less engaged](/blog/employee-engagement-research/).
 Their performance will suffer, and their desire to complete your training will disappear.

-You can have the best intention for employee training, but if you don’t pay attention to balancing employee cognitive load, you haven't set them up to learn well.
+>You can have the best intention for employee training, but if you don’t pay attention to balancing employee cognitive load, you haven't set them up to learn well.
-{: .fancy-text }

 You'll need to consider all of the factors surrounding how to design and present information, as well as what employees are bringing to training, in order to successfully balance cognitive load.